derek-knox/Coding-For-Designers/README.md

 *A Prerequisite for Learning and Talking Code*

-Coding for Designers is a work-in-process book that demystifies coding relative to the concepts designers are already familiar with.
-Additionally, this book adds the framing that is lacking in virtually all learn-to-code resources.
+Coding for Designers is a work-in-process book that demystifies coding relative to concepts designers are already familiar with.
+This book adds the framing that is lacking in virtually all learn-to-code resources.
 The goal of this book is to instill a mental model that helps designers better grasp coding concepts faster with deeper and more intuitive understanding.
-Empower yourself to learn and talk code today.
+Empower yourself to better learn, grasp, and talk code today.

 [By Derek Knox (derekknox.com)](http://www.derekknox.com)